waynodiablo/Oystercard/bookmark_manager/bookmark_manager_stage_0.md

 How do you think you might approach this error?
 To get you started, follow these steps and see if you can change the error:

 * Create a file, `/app/app.rb`.
-* Lay out Sinatra, in the modular style, within `app.rb`
+* Lay out Sinatra in the modular style within `app.rb`
 * Add `Capybara.app = NameOfYourSinatraClass` to `spec_helper`.
 Here we're telling Capybara what it should be testing.
 * Ensure you require your server file in spec_helper.